Bonita High School: History

 In 1903, high school classes started on the second floor of a La Verne store.
 The classes were quickly moved to the building of nearby La Verne Public School (now La Verne Heights Elementary).
 Two teachers helped open Bonita Union High School, the first school in the Bonita Unified School District, that fall.
 In 1905, the school relocated to a two-story Mission-style building on Bonita Avenue.
 The size of the school was expanded to 23 acres in 1922.

 In 1959, due to the overcrowding of the school, the school was sold to the Catholic Church and opened as Damien High School.
 Bonita moved to D Street, where the current campus still stands.
 The school celebrated its 100-year anniversary in 2003.

 Recognition

 In 1996 and 2003, Bonita was recognized as a California Distinguished School for its excellence in Academics, Athletics, and the Arts, with a California Standardized Testing (CST) rating of 846 (the California standard is 1000 with a score of 800 considered excellent).

 Arts

 The Bonita band programs include a jazz band, concert band, marching band, color guard, winter guard, and indoor percussion.
+They are also home to a well regarded choir program.